shubham-root/agent-maestro/README.md

   - [ ] Show run results.
 - Support Github Copilot and Kilocode.
 - Better support Cline, see if any internal communication leaked which could be used.

+- Add the detailed contract of the SSE response
+- Use ZOD to add type constrain of controller?

 ## License